hellige/au/README.md

 `au` is a file format, header-only C++ library and command-line tool for working with sequential record-oriented data, primarily log files.
-The tool supports grepping in `.au` files, and for convenience supports grepping normal JSON files as well.
-The combination of binary search within large json files, and the ability to index and offer random access to gzipped files, make this a very useful tool even for plain ASCII JSON files!
+The tool supports grepping in `.au` files, and for convenience supports grepping normal JSON files and plain timestamped ASCII log files as well.
+The combination of binary search within large files, and the ability to index and offer random access to gzipped files, make this a very useful tool even for plain ASCII logs!

 ## Motivation and usage